Financial Support

 How to apply

-- Students are required to submit a Bursary Packageapplication form with relevant evidence in order to be assessed for the Bursary Package.
+- Students are required to submit a Bursary Package Application Form with relevant evidence in order to be assessed for the Bursary Package.

 - Students can collect the Bursary Package application form from the Student Welfare Officer or download it from the website.

-- Students must provide a copy of their letter from Student Finance England (SFE)
+- Students must provide a copy of their letter from Student Finance England (SFE).

 - Students can submit the application to either the Student Welfare Officer or via email to student.welfare@nelsoncollege.ac.uk